If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 1742 Luhačovice

 The Jurkovič House was built in 1901–1902 by the architect Dušan Jurkovič.
 It replaced the original Jan's House of 1822.
 The new building is the key structure of Dušan Jurkovič erected in Luhačovice.
-A thorough oberhaul was carried out between the years 2000 and 2002.
+A thorough overhaul was carried out between the years 2000 and 2002.

 395 Luhačovice